 As a rule, Tableau will be the cheaper option for smaller organizations because they’ll pay a variable rate based on the number and type of users.
 Tableau is also a good option for organizations with smaller data teams because it's easy to use for non-technical users.
 It’s important to note that the price can increase significantly as more and more users are added to the account.

-Looker, on the other hand, will likely be more cost-effective for larger organizations with a large number of users that will need to reference the platform routinely.
-It’s also a good option for organizations with a developed data team who will be able to create bespoke dashboards for non-technical users through the use of LookML.
-At the same time, it’s important to recognize that Looker can be expensive for smaller organizations because its annual cost will likely start around $35,000 a year.
+Looker, on the other hand, will likely be more cost-effective for larger organizations with a large number of users who will need to reference the platform routinely.
+It’s also a good option for organizations with a developed data team that can create bespoke dashboards for non-technical users through the use of LookML.

-If you’d like to find out more about the exact price you’ll pay for both solutions, reach out to their respective support teams to find out more so that you can know the exact amount each platform will cost you.
+If you’d like to find out more about the exact price you’ll pay for both solutions, reach out to their respective support teams to learn more so that you can know the exact amount each platform will cost you.

 BI tools like Looker and Tableau empower users to make better, more informed decisions every day.
-If you want to expand your BI and analytics capabilities, consider earning a Professional Certificate through Coursera to gain job-relevant skills today.
+To expand your BI and analytics capabilities, consider earning a Professional Certificate through Coursera to gain job-relevant skills today.

-In the Google Business Intelligence Professional Certificate, you’ll learn in-demand skills like data modeling, data visualization, dashboarding, and reporting in less than two months.
-For those looking to dive deeper into data, meanwhile, the Google Data Analytics Professional Certificate teaches key analytical skills like data cleaning, analysis, and visualization, and tools like spreadsheets, SQL, and Tableau.
+In less than two months, you'll learn in-demand skills like data modeling, visualization, dashboarding, and reporting in the Google Business Intelligence Professional Certificate.
+For those looking to dive deeper into data, the Google Data Analytics Professional Certificate teaches key analytical skills like data cleaning, analysis, and visualization and tools like spreadsheets, SQL, and Tableau.

 Editorial Team